flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Simplified diagram of the PowerPC Processing Element (PPE).](_diagrams/cell/ppe.png)

-Having said that, the PowerPC Processor element is _surprisingly_ composed of two parts:
+Having said that, the PowerPC Processor Element is _surprisingly_ composed of two parts:

 - **PowerPC Processing Unit** (PPU): This is the logical part of the PPE (the 'core').
 Don't forget this is not Nintendo's [PPU](nes#graphics)! (even though they are sharing the same letters of the Latin alphabet... in the same order...).
 - **PowerPC Processor Storage Subsystem** (PPSS): The big interface that connects the PPU to the outside world.
 Furthermore, it provides a whopping **512 KB of L2 cache**.